craigbuckler/talk-need-jquery/plan.md

 The proof
 ---------
 Raw JavaScript is:
-* cool

 * not necessarily harder
 * significantly faster
+* performance is important - RWD, mobile first
-* can be used in places which aren't browser centric (Node, phones, devices)
+* cool and can be used in places which aren't browser centric (Node, phones, devices)

 Run naked and run free